marangisto/fpga/README.md

 ## Project Creation

-We can now create a new project using the Vivado IDE:
+We can now create a new project using the Vivado IDE.

+This first project loosely follows the instructions in this video: https://www.youtube.com/watch?v=pkDWzG8spvg&t=890s

 * Create Project -> Next ->
 * _choose project name and directory_